justpy-org/justpy/docs/reference/htmlcomponent.md

  * Type: `string`
  * Default: `'div'`

 The HTML tag that corresponds to the component.
-If you change it, the component may no render correctly.
+If you change it, the component may not render correctly.

-!> If you change this, the component will not be rendered correctly.
+!> If you change this, the component may not be rendered correctly.

 #### class_name

  * Type: `string`
  * Default: `'Div'`

 The class (component) name of the element.
+Should be considered read only

 #### Global HTML attributes